 Next position: Program Officer, NIH, National Center for Complementary & Integrative Health

 Dr. Yu-Chieh Chiu, Ph.D.
 (July 2013 - August 2016)

-Dr. Yu-Chieh Chiu is currently a NIH Postdoctoral Fellow in the Jewell Research Lab.
+Dr. Yu-Chieh Chiu was an NIH Postdoctoral Fellow in the Jewell Research Lab.
 Dr. Chiu received his B.S. in Chemical Engineering from National Taiwan University of Science and Technology in 2003.
 He completed his graduate training at the Illinois Institute of Technology, earning an M.S. in Chemical Engineering with Dr. Victor Perez-Luna in 2007 and a Ph.D. in Biomedical Engineering with Dr. Eric Brey in 2011.
 After graduate school, Yu-Chieh accepted a postdoctoral position at Rice University with Dr. Antonios Mikos and was co-mentored by Dr. Cindy Farach-Carson in the department of Bioengineering.
 Dr. Chiu’s research focused on controlled delivery of growth factors from functionalized biodegradable scaffolds for bone and cartilage engineering.
-Yu-Chieh’s efforts have resulted in 15+ publications.
 His work in the lab focused on self assembly of immune signals to to study and improve the generation of CD8+ T cell response during cancer vaccination.
-Yu-Chieh completed work in the lab in 2016, accepting an exciting position as a scientist at the United States Food and Drug Administration (FDA).
+Yu-Chieh completed work in the lab in 2016.

 Lab Alumni: Graduate Students

 Dr. James I. Andorko IV, Ph.D.
 (January 2013 - June 2017)